Alex Call Player Props: Nationals vs. Astros

-The Washington Nationals, including Alex Call (batting .250 in his past 10 games, with two walks and an RBI), battle starter Framber Valdez and the Houston Astros at Minute Maid Park, Wednesday at 8:10 PM ET.
+The Washington Nationals and Alex Call, who went 0-for-3 last time out, battle Cristian Javier and the Houston Astros at Minute Maid Park, Thursday at 8:10 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Astros.
+He had a hitless showing in his most recent game (0-for-3) against the Astros.

 Alex Call Game Info & Props vs. the Astros